suhasHere/moq-transport/draft-ietf-moq-transport.md

 When a stream begins with `STREAM_HEADER_TRACK`, all objects on the stream belong to the track requested in the Subscribe message identified by `Subscribe ID`.
 All objects on the stream have the `Publisher Priority` specified in the stream header.
-The Header Length specifies the total encoded length of the header in bytes which includes Subscribe ID, Track Alias and Publisher Priority fields.
+The `Stream Header Length` specifies the total encoded length of the header in bytes which includes Subscribe ID, Track Alias and Publisher Priority fields.

 ~~~
 STREAM_HEADER_TRACK Message {
-  Header Length (i),
+  Stream Header Length (i),
   Subscribe ID (i)
   Track Alias (i),
   Publisher Priority (8),